matloff/fastLinearAlgebra/README.md

 matrix-vactor product this way:

 > Mv is a new vector, of the same length as v.
 The i<sup>th</sup>
-> number in the new vecotr is the inner product with row i of M with v.
+> number in the new vector is the inner product with row i of M with v.

 In R: